-Although originally an Iranian dish, Iraqis love qeimeh.
+Although originally an Iranian dish, Iraqis love Qeimeh.
 It is a stew consisting of diced mutton, tomatoes, split peas, onion, and dried lime.
-Unlike the Iranian version, the Iraqi take on the dish is not garnished with fried eggplant or French fries and it is usually served with white basmati rice, as is most the Iraqi food.
+Unlike the Iranian version, the Iraqi take on this dish does not include garnishes of fried eggplant or French fries.
+Instead, it is typically served with white basmati rice, which is a common accompaniment to most Iraqi food.

 9. Quzi (قوزي)

-A very popular meat dish in Iraqi cuisine, quzi or qoozi is stuffed roasted lamb and is a very heavy dish.
-The lamb is stuffed with rice, vegetables, nuts, and spices all cooked slowly on a low heat until the meat starts to fall apart.
+A very popular meat dish in Iraqi cuisine, Quzi or Qoozi is stuffed with roasted lamb and is a very heavy dish.
+The lamb is stuffed with rice, vegetables, nuts, and spices all cooked slowly on low heat until the meat starts to fall apart.
 The lamb is placed over saffron-flavored rice and garnished with more nuts and dried raisins.

-It’s usually cooked in social occasions and gatherings and served with many condiments and salads on the side.
+It’s usually cooked for social occasions and gatherings and served with many condiments and salads on the side.

 10. Makhlama (مخلمة)

-Another very popular breakfast in Iraq, makhlama is basically a large skillet of fried eggs, tomatoes, onions, and heavily spiced diced lamb, which you eat by scooping it up with pieces of warm Iraqi tannour bread and enjoyed with a warm cup of Iraqi tea, known locally as chai.
+Another very popular breakfast in Iraq, Makhlama is basically a large skillet of fried eggs, tomatoes, onions, and heavily spiced diced lamb, which you eat by scooping it up with pieces of warm Iraqi Tannour bread and enjoying with a warm cup of Iraqi tea, known locally as chai.

 11. Falafel (فلافل)